reactjs/react.dev/src/content/reference/react-dom/preinit.md

 * Multiple calls to `preinit` with the same `href` have the same effect as a single call.
 * In the browser, you can call `preinit` in any situation: while rendering a component, in an Effect, in an event handler, and so on.
-* In server-side rendering or when rendering Server Components, `preinit` only has an effect if you call it while rendering a component or in an async context originating from rendering a component.
+* In server-side rendering or when rendering Server Components, `preinit` only has an effect if you call it while rendering a Component or in an async context originating from rendering a component.
 Any other calls will be ignored.

 ---